JoooHannesk/tbrestclientlib/Sources/TBRESTClientLib/TBRESTClientLib.docc/Usage.md

 ```
 Types involved: ``PaginationDataContainer``, ``Device``

-#### Get device profiles and device profile infos
+### Get device profiles and device profile infos
 Get device profiles and device profile infos.
 Response supports pagination.
 This is automatically neglected when using default arguments for function parameters, assuming a response with decent number of profiles. ``TBUserApiClient/getDeviceProfileInfos(pageSize:page:textSearch:sortProperty:sortOrder:transportType:responseHandler:)`` gives more flexibility compared to ``TBUserApiClient/getDeviceProfiles(pageSize:page:textSearch:sortProperty:sortOrder:responseHandler:)``.
-To minimize complexity, return type is the same for both functions.
+To minimize complexity, the return type is the same for both functions.

+#### getDeviceProfileInfos()
 ```swift
 myClient?.getDeviceProfileInfos() { deviceProfileInfos in
     print("\(deviceProfileInfos)")
 }
 ```
+Types involved: ``PaginationDataContainer``, ``DeviceProfile``

+#### getDeviceProfiles()
 ```swift
 myClient?.getDeviceProfiles() { deviceProfiles in
     print("\(deviceProfiles)")